vuepress/core/docs/reference/plugin-api.md

   This hook accepts a function that will receive a `Page` instance.

-  This can be used for adding extra properties or modifying current properties on `Page` object.
+  This hook can be used for adding extra properties or modifying current properties on `Page` object.

-  Notice that changes to `page.data` can be used in client side code.
+  Notice that changes to `page.data` and `page.routeMeta` can be used in client side code.

 - Example: